Deep Latent Variable Model based Vertical Federated Learning with Flexible Alignment and Labeling Scenarios: Experiments

 \subsection{Experimental Results}

-We train every method on the four benchmarks under six training missingness regimes (MCAR 2, MCAR 5, MAR 1, MAR 2, MNAR 7, MNAR 9) and evaluate on seven test patterns (MCAR 0, MCAR 2, MCAR 5, MAR 1, MAR 2, MNAR 7, MNAR 9).
-Results for the MNAR 7 training condition are shown in~\cref{fig:mnar7_result}; the remaining five training conditions appear in~\cref{appendix-add_exp} (\cref{fig:mcar2_result,fig:mcar5_result,fig:mar0_result,fig:mar1_result,fig:mnar9_result}).
-The exact numerical values are reported in~\cref{tab:MCAR2_acc,tab:MCAR5_acc,tab:MAR0_acc,tab:MAR1_acc,tab:MNAR7_acc,tab:MNAR9_acc}.
+We train every method on the four benchmarks under six training missingness regimes (MCAR 2, MCAR 5, MAR 1, MAR 2, MNAR 7, MNAR 9) and evaluate them on seven test patterns (MCAR 0, MCAR 2, MCAR 5, MAR 1, MAR 2, MNAR 7, MNAR 9).
+The results are shown in~\cref{fig:main_result}, and exact numerical values are reported in~\cref{tab:MCAR2_acc,tab:MCAR5_acc,tab:MAR0_acc,tab:MAR1_acc,tab:MNAR7_acc,tab:MNAR9_acc}.
 Although FALSE-VFL-I does not model the mask distribution explicitly, its performance is consistently close to, and occasionally higher than, that of FALSE-VFL-II.
 To provide a concise overview, we compare the best-performing FALSE-VFL variant with the strongest baseline for each dataset, training mechanism, and test mechanism in~\cref{tab:summary_gap}.
+As shown in~\cref{tab:sum-c}, the performace gap widens as the test missingness rate increases.
 In all comparisons, FALSE-VFL achieves a clear lead.

 Overall, FALSE-VFL exceeds the strongest baseline by an average of 9.1 percentage points across all 168 configurations.
 This average differs slightly from 9.6 reported in the abstract since the value is calculated on 160 cases.